eslint/eslint/docs/src/contribute/index.md

 Before you can get started developing ESLint, you'll need to get a copy of the ESLint source code.
 This section explains how to do that and a little about the source code structure.

-## Report a security vulnerability
+## Report a Security Vulnerability

 To report a security vulnerability in ESLint, please use our [HackerOne program](https://hackerone.com/eslint).